nusairc/AWS-CICD-Project/README.md

 Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.

 Feel free to clone this repository as a foundation for your own projects.
-Just make sure to update the AWS repository name and account ID to match your AWS environment. for any queries related to project reach me on nusairtech@gmail.com
+Just make sure to update the AWS repository name and account ID to match your AWS environment. for any queries related to project reach me on nusairtech@gmail.com or www.linkedin.com/in/nusair